cfw-guide/dsi.cfw.guide/docs/dumping-nand.md

 ::: tip

-Continue to [Installing Unlaunch](installing-unlaunch) (Optional, not compatible with Nintendo DSi development consoles)
+Continue to <router-link to="installing-unlaunch">Installing Unlaunch</router-link> (Optional, not compatible with Nintendo DSi development consoles)

 :::